 Suntory Group runs a variety of activities designed to support the healthy development of children's minds and bodies through sports.
-As part of the activity, Suntory's sports teams, rugby club Suntory SUNGOLIATH and volley ball team Suntory SUNBIRDS promotes their sports and holds clinics to directly teach children in a various places.
-In addition, the SUNGOLIATH are cooperating in opportunities for children to interact with rugby such as the operational support for the Suntory Cup Japan Kid's Tag Rugby Championship.
+As part of the activity, Suntory's sports teams, rugby club Suntory SUNGOLIATH and volley ball team Suntory SUNBIRDS promotes their sports and holds workshops to directly teach children in a various places.

+In addition, Suntory Sungoliath are cooperating opportunities for children to interact with rugby such as the operation support for Local Rugby School and Rugby sports event.

 The SUNBIRDS are also holding a Ball Play Seminar for Children to Experience the Joy of Exercise as an elementary school class and supporting the operations of the local volleyball competitions.
-In 2018, approximately 20,000 children participated in these programs.